enviodev/docs/docs/HyperIndex/Guides/rpc-requests.md

 ```

 The event only provides the token addresses, not the token name, symbol, and decimals.
 So how are we to fetch this extra information in our event handler?
 In order to do this, we need to make RPC requests to the token contract.

+### Prerequisites

+This guide assumes basic familiarity with the viem library for making contract calls.
+Check out the [viem documentation](https://viem.sh/) for more information.
+[This medium article](https://medium.com/@0xape/typescript-and-viem-quickstart-for-blockchain-scripting-3f1846970b6f) is highly recommened for a gentle introduction to viem with a very similar example to what we are doing here.

 ### Part 1: Create our Uniswap V3 `poolcreated` indexer